powsybl/.github/BRANCHING_RELEASE_STRATEGY.md

 $ git pull
 ```

-Next create a new branch that will receive the commits for the new version, and open the new release:
+Next, create a new branch to receive the commits for the new version, and open the new release:
 ```shell
 $ git checkout -b tmp_prepare_release
 $ mvn versions:set -DnewVersion=X.Y.Z-SNAPSHOT